 We are still gathering information about what happened.
 We know that there was another American citizen injured on one of the ships.
 There is also a third American who was injured during a subsequent protest and remains hospitalized.

 Protecting the welfare of American citizens is a fundamental responsibility of our government and one that we take very seriously.
 We are in constant contact with the Israeli Government, attempting to obtain more information about our citizens.
 We have made no decisions at this point on any additional specific actions that our government should take with respect to our own citizens.

 But as we have stated continuously, we expect the Israeli Government to conduct a prompt, impartial, credible, and transparent investigation that conforms to international standards and gets to all the facts surrounding this tragic event.
 We are open to different ways of assuring that it is a credible investigation, including urging appropriate international participation.

-Well, Jill, we haven’t made any decision on that.
+SECRETARY CLINTON: Well, Jill, we haven’t made any decision on that.
 That was part of the presidential statement that came out of the United Nations Security Council on Monday night, and we are engaged in broad-based discussions with the Israelis and others.
-MR. CROWLEY:

 And Madam Secretary, you spoke about India’s being an indispensable partner and trusted friend.
 So what is holding United States from endorsing India as a member of – permanent member of the United Nations Security Council?